Max van der Stoel

 Van der Stoel continued to be active in politics and in June 1983 he was nominated as the next Ambassador to the United Nations serving from 1 July 1983 until 1 August 1986 when he was appointed as a Member of the Council of State serving until 1 January 1993.
 In December 1992 Van der Stoel was nominated as the first High Commissioner on National Minorities of the OSCE serving from 1 January 1993 until 1 July 2001.
 Van der Stoel also became active as a diplomat for the United Nations, serving as an expert on Human rights.

 Van der Stoel retired from active politics at 76 and became active in the public sector as a non-profit director and served on several state commissions and councils on behalf of the government and as an occasional diplomat for and diplomatic delegations, and worked as a distinguished professor of Peace and conflict studies, Minority rights and International relations at his alma mater from April 1999 until April 2000 and as distinguished visiting professor of International and European law at the Tilburg University from January 2001 until January 2003.
 Following his retirement Van der Stoel continued to be active as an advocate and activist for the Human rights and Minority rights.
 Van der Stoel was known for his abilities as a skillful negotiator and effective mediator.
 Van der Stoel was granted the honorary title of Minister of State on 17 May 1991 and continued to comment on political affairs until his death in April 2011 at the age of 86.

+In 2013, the PvdA-associated Foundation Max van der Stoel (FMS), which promotes international solidarity, human rights and democracy among other things, was named after Van der Stoel.

 Biography

 Early life and career

-Van der Stoel attended the Gymnasium Leiden from June 1937 until June 1943, and applied at the Leiden University in June 1943 majoring in Law and obtaining an Bachelor of Laws degree in December 1945 before graduating with a Master of Laws degree in July 1947.
-Van der Stoel continued to study at the Leiden University for a postgraduate education in Sociology and worked as a student researcher before obtaining an Bachelor of Social Science degree June 1947 and an Master of Social Science degree in July 1953.
+Van der Stoel attended the Gymnasium Leiden from June 1937 until June 1943, and applied at the Leiden University in June 1943 majoring in Law and obtaining a Bachelor of Laws degree in December 1945 before graduating with a Master of Laws degree in July 1947.
+Van der Stoel continued to study at the Leiden University for a postgraduate education in Sociology and worked as a student researcher before obtaining a Bachelor of Social Science degree June 1947 and a Master of Social Science degree in July 1953.
 Van der Stoel worked as a researcher for the Wiardi Beckman Foundation, the scientific bureau of the Partij van de Arbeid (PvdA, the Dutch labour party), from August 1953 until April 1958 and as a political consultant for the Labour Party from April 1958 until July 1965.